25 Jan Social Hackademy #HackAD

 - Trainers Handbook for the implementation of Social Hackademy Methodology

-- Course delivered on Native Mobile App Development, Web Design, and Visual and Graphic Design
+- Course outlines on Native Mobile App Development, Web Design, and Visual and Graphic Design

-- Social Hackademy Online Platform integrating at least ten different services and tools
+- Social Hackademy Online Platform featuring the online training services and tools

-- At least 16 trainers (4 trainers per piloting country) working in the field of digital skills with young people trained in the Social Hackademy Methodology delivering innovative, project-based and collaborative digital training for social impact
+- At least 19 trainers working in the field of digital skills with young people trained in the Social Hackademy Methodology

 - Social Hackademy Labs established in Italy, Greece, France, and Croatia through multi-stakeholder local and national partnerships

-- Social hackathon organised in four project countries involving young people and multidisciplinary teams using a co-creation methodology
+- Social hackathons organised in four project countries involving young people and multidisciplinary teams using a co-creation methodology

-- At least 16 digital solutions matched to the Sustainable development goals developed by the co-creation teams during the hackathons
+- 18 digital solutions to local challenges matched to the Sustainable development goals developed by the co-creation teams during the hackathons

 - ALL DIGITAL, Belgium – Coordinator